CiolpanSergiu/Musical-Instruments-Shop/README.md

 The project was mainly meant to help me learn how to use typescript and react (which is why many questionable/dumb code might be present ) as well as many other things.

+## Notes:

+1. Right now only the Guitar and Basses and it's subcategories have shopping items in it in order to save time
+2. Most jsons files in data folder will be converted in ts files(currently only the guitars-and-basses folder is converted)
+3. Most jsons/ts data files have an alt property for images alt which is empty for time saving (the quantity of data was big and I wanted to focus on learning and website functionality),
+4. The website is not fully complete but it is in a state where it looks decent and has most of the functionality done(which was the main goal) including:
+   1. categories and subcategories navigation,
+   2. functional search bar,
+   3. login/singin/logout system,
+   4. functional shopping cart,
+   5. user data editing (phone number, country, full name, password) excepting email,
+   6. placing orders
+   7. orders history
+   8. orders cancelling for orders within 1 hour since placement
+   9. contact page where you can send a message/feedback
+   10. persistent shopping cart and orders history throught different accounts
+5. Legend:
+   1. Category Page = the 9 main categories cards on the home page,
+   2. Subcategory Page = A category page subpage,
+   3. Shopping Page = A page that contain cards with different shop items,
+   4. Item Page = A page that contains details about a single items
+6. This website images, prices and navigation structure(mostly) were taken from [https://www.thomann.de/ro/index.html] along with some page desing,

 ## Technologies that helped the creation of this page

 - **React**